Rozdandy/myfirst-miletone-project/README.md

 * As a visiting user, I would want to know how I could partner with EG.

                 1. When the user arrives on the webpage, the user, he/ she can see the navigation bar with several links
-                2. On the navigation they can click the WHY PARTNER WITH US link or icon
+                2. On the navigation bar they can click on the WHY PARTNER WITH US link or icon
                 3. The section will scroll down swiftly.
                 4. The user can click on the CONTACT US form at the Navigation bar to register with us.
                 5. They fill their information on the placeholders.